What is an MPC Wallet?

 What is MPC and how does it work?

-MPC stands for Multi-Party Computation.
-This is a type of cryptographic technology.
+MPC stands for secure Multi-Party Computation and is a field of cryptography born 30 years ago.

 This design offers a number of advantages:

 - Easy to recover